The Games at Boardspace

 Racing Games

 In racing games, the players race to move pieces to some goal, with many variations on the pieces and board involved..
 Breaking Away is a luck free game based on bicycle racing.
 Warp-6 and Octiles are unusual representatives of the pure racing variety.
 Truchet is an interesting crossover that combines elements of racing, stacking and capturing.
-Ordo and Arimaa are raceing games with a strong capturing component.
+Epaminandos, Ordo and Arimaa are raceing games with a strong capturing component.
 Gyges Gounki and Kamisado are fast race-across-the-board games with unusual move styles.
 Colorito is an ancestor to all of these.
 Barca is a non-conflict race based on the mechanic of paper-rock-scissors.
 Iro is a colorful abstract race across the board.

 Connection Games